edoburu/docker-pgbouncer/examples/kubernetes/README.md

 PgBouncer usage in Kubernetes
 =============================

-These example files give a fully functional PgBouncer inside the cluster.
+These example files give a fully functional standalone PgBouncer inside the cluster.
 Make sure the secrets are properly configured to match your database.

+You could also run a PgBouncer container inside your application Pod.
+This ensures the PgBouncer Pod lives close to the application, reducing connection time.

 Installation
 ------------